Hardware is hard but essential

 You would probably think that today’s factories are smart and run by themselves.
 Unfortunately, that is far from the truth.
 Most assembly lines are still operated by human labour slogging out long hours in poor working conditions.

 In times of need, there can be an urgent requirement of health equipment, safety gear, essential goods, food consumables, etc. and hence it becomes imperative to decouple the operation of these centers of production from shocks and upheaval.
-If we want to shift to intelligent, adaptive, and just-in-time production systems, we need a paradigm change in how we design our future factories.
+If we want to shift to intelligent, adaptive, and just-in-time production systems, we need a paradigm change in how we our future factories.

 Food Preparation & Processing